lilysahifulb/up/Readme.md

 </details>

 <details>
-  <summary>Why are you charging money for commercial use?</summary>
+  <summary>Why isn't Up licensed MIT?</summary>
-  <p>I am an independent developer, so license subscriptions is the only way I can support myself and the project long term.
-Commercial support, additional features, bug fix, and feature priority are provided with the Pro license, and of course ensuring the project stays alive.
+  <p>Up is licensed in such a way that myself as an independent developer can continue to improve the product and provide support.
+Commercial customers receive access to a premium version of Up with additional features, priority support for bugfixes, and of course knowing that the project will stick around!
 Up saves your team countless hours maintaining infrastructure and custom tooling, so you can get back to what makes your company and products unique.</p>
 </details>

 <details>